Gurimarie/Entertainments-r-us/README.md

 ## Deployment
 This project was developed using Gitpod, committed to git and pushed to GitHub using git-extensions in Gitpod.
-Attepted deployd throug Heroku, but not yet successful.
+Attepted deployd through Heroku, but not yet successful.

 ### Steps to deploy this page on Heroku from GitHub repository: